Bikatr7/leetcodeAttempts/README.md

-Repo for all the leetcode I do, I don't do much leetcode so its comparatively less than other repos.

-I do at least a problem a day.
+## Leetcode Repository

+The repository contains all the leetcode problems I have solved.
+They are organized into folder based on the difficulty of the problem.

-They're all in Python, I typically include the date, my name, and as much info as possible about the problem in the comments.
+I typically will aim for the most optimal solution I can to the problem.
+Most of the time I will use Python to solve the problem.
+I will also include the date, my name, and as much info as possible about the problem in the comments.

-Sometimes I'll obfuscate my code to improve speed, but I'll always include the original code.